 Working age

-You have to have completed your compulsory schooling and be below the statutory retirement age and not be drawing an old-age pension (OASI).
+You have to have completed your compulsory schooling and be below the statutory retirement age and not be drawing an old- age pension (OASI), now referred to as the ‘reference age’.

-You have to show that you have paid contributions for at least 12 months during the past two years (qualifying period for contributions), before first applying, i.e. you have worked as an employee.
+You have to prove that you’ve paid contributions for at least 12 months during the past 2 years (qualifying period for contributions).

 - Working as an employee in Switzerland in a position that is subject to contributions;

-- Contribution period in an EU/EFTA country as an EU/EFTA citizen, if you had last worked as an employee in Switzerland in a position subject to contributions; For cross-border commuters domiciled in Switzerland the accrediting also applies when they did not last work as an employee in Switzerland in a position subject to contributions;
+- Contribution period in an EU/EFTA country as an EU/EFTA citizen, if you last worked as an employee in Switzerland in a position subject to contributions; For cross-border commuters living in Switzerland, the contribution period is counted even if the last position subject to contributions was not in Switzerland;

-Even when missing the contribution period you are still insured if you were unable to work for a total period of more than 12 months due to...
+Even if you fail to meet the qualifying period for contributions, you are still insured if you were unable to work for a total period of more than 12 months due to...

 - Education, provided you have been resident in Switzerland for at least 10 years;

-- Illness, accident or pregnancy, provided you were resident in Switzerland during that period;
+- Illness, accident or maternity, provided you were resident in Switzerland during that period;

 - Staying at a Swiss psychiatric hospital.

-- if you lived and worked in a non-EU/EFTA country for longer than one year;
+- if you lived and worked in a non-EU/EFTA country for longer than 1 year;

-- you are able to provide proof that you paid contributions in Switzerland for six months within the two years prior to registering for unemployment insurance.
+- you are able to provide proof that you paid contributions in Switzerland for 6 months within the 2 years prior to registering for unemployment insurance.

-You are also insured without having to pay contributions if you are compelled for one of the following reasons, or some similar reason, to take on or expand the scope of a non-self-employed position, and the incident did not happen more than one year ago, and when it happened you were resident in Switzerland:
+You’re also insured without having to pay contributions if you are compelled for one of the following reasons, or a similar reason, to take on or expand the scope of a non-self-employed position, the incident occurred no more than one year ago, and you were resident in Switzerland when it happened:

 - Divorce or ending of a civil partnership;